makerdao/community/governance/votes/Executive vote - October 17, 2024.md

   - Update Smart Burn Engine parameters.
   - Initialize the Lockstake Engine and borrowing facility.
   - The Airdrop Multisig for Early Bird Rewards will be funded with newly minted SKY tokens.
-- Debt Ceilings for the now defunct Monetalis vaults will be set to 0.
+- Debt Ceilings for the now defunct RWA vaults operated by Monetalis will be set to 0.
 - A Pinwheel DAO Resolution with the hash [QmYJUvw5xbAJmJknG2xUKDLe424JSTWQQhbJCnucRRjUv7](https://ipfs.io/ipfs/QmYJUvw5xbAJmJknG2xUKDLe424JSTWQQhbJCnucRRjUv7) will be approved.
 - The Aave-SparkLend Revenue Share payment for Q3 2024 will be distributed.
 - A Spark proxy spell at $TBD will be executed.